-This booklet was compiled by Sarah Whild and Sue Townsend, and they are grateful to everyone who provided input and comments, especially the BSBI's Skills & Training Committee, and John Martin and Alex Prendergast from Natural England.
+This booklet was originally compiled by Sarah Whild and Sue Townsend, and they are grateful to everyone who provided input and comments, especially the BSBI's Skills & Training Committee, and John Martin and Alex Prendergast from Natural England.

 BSBI would like to thank CIEEM, FPCR Consultancy and TEP Consultancy for their input into the development and review of FISCs.
+We would also like to thank all previous FISC Providers, Assessors and candidates for their feedback over the years.